itsskofficial/Data-Science/Projects/WhatsappChatAnalysis/README.md

   <h3 align="center">WhatsappChatAnalysis</h3>

   <p align="center">
-    A project for analyzing and extracting insights from stock price data
+    A project for analyzing and extracting insights from WhatsApp chat data
     <br/>
     <br/>
     <a href="https://itsskofficial-whatsappchatanalyzer.streamlit.app">View Demo</a>